By Stephanie Niu. A headstone is only a home for a name.

 By Thriveni Mysore.
 A holy river reaches the sea polluted.

 By J. Todd Hawkins.
-Valentine’s Day protesters march with signs like “Resist romance capitalism!”
+In Japan on Valentine’s Day, protesters resist romance capitalism.

 By Thriveni Mysore.
 After South India is exposed to the ravages of the sea, the people mourn those lost from Cyclone Ockhi.